You are currently viewing Sole Work: Guelph Boot And Shoe Manufacturers: Part 1

 Hepburn and Company manufactured both boots and shoes.
 The company was initially operated by Francis Prest.
 He joined forces with Hepburn in 1867.
 They offered “hand-made boots and shoes” from their facility on Wyndham Street.
 By 1871, they had 23 male and 6 female employees over the age of 16 producing boots and shoes for Guelph shops.
 In 1873, JT Brown was the foreman of the company.
 He left to form his own company.
 Hepburn’s remained in business until the early 1880s.

 Hepburn and Company were not the only boot and shoe factory operating in Guelph.
-A few others provided their services during the latter part of the 19th century.
-Some even made it into the early 20th century.
-Even a few boot and shoe makers continued to offer their services.
-Several advertised their work as “custom,” – indicating they were still making their goods by hand and not mass-producing them.
+A few others provided their services during the latter part of the 19th century – some even made it into the early 20th century.

 JT Brown and Company

-However, Brown’s Boot and Shoe Factory was not established until 1883.
-By then, Brown had been practising his trade for several years.
-He had even worked as the foreman for Hepburn and company for several years, including during the 1873 strike.
+Brown’s Boot and Shoe Factory was not established until 1883.
+By then, Brown had been practicing his trade for several years.
+He had even worked as the foreman for Hepburn and Company for several years, including during the 1873 strike.
 Originally from Ireland, he had a large family of 6 children and a wife to support in 1881.

 Brown’s Boot and Shoe Factory was a larger facility than the one owned by Prest and Hepburn’s.
 In 1885/86, it had 22 employees.
 In 1887, 50 hands worked for Brown.
 This was the year Brown had been thinking of moving his shop to Berlin (Kitchener).
 He changed his mind and stayed, surviving into the 1890s.
 In the OAC Review of 1889, Brown’s boasted they were “The only Factory in the city which enables us to sell below all others in prices as we sell direct to the consumers.
 Come and see, just one trial will convince you that Brown’s shoes outwear them all.”